DerTee/VagrantLamp/README.md

 # VagrantLamp
 A simple LAMP stack using Vagrant and Puppet.
-This is for you if you want to do PHP web development on a virtual machine with the basics setup for you.
+This is for you if you want to do PHP web development on a virtual machine with the basics set up for you.

 Alternatively you can use something like https://puphpet.com, but that didn't work for me.